 MVN allows for object tracking with HTC Vive.
-Vive Trackers can be mounted on all sorts of objects to track orientation and position.
+Vive Hardware can be mounted on all sorts of objects to track orientation and position.
 With this, it is possible to move multiple objects freely around the Vive play area and use the data to move virtual objects.

 This article helps you to get set up for a recording with HTC Vive Object Tracking.

 - Correctly set up your Xsens Motion Capture (Link or Awinda) system

 - Correctly set up the HTC Vive: HTC Vive Setup Guide